openstf/stf/README.md

 Unfortunately Plugable's USB 2.0 hub is not perfect either, at least for our purposes.
 It includes a physical on/off switch which can be especially annoying if your devices are in a regular office with occasional scheduled power outages.
 This will shut down the PC too, of course, but the problem is that once power comes back online, the hubs will be unable to switch themselves on and the devices won't charge, leading you to find a bunch of dead devices the next Monday.

 The System TALKS USB 2.0 hub is very reliable, but has a few annoying drawbacks.
 First, the power adapter only provides power to two of its four ports, while the other two are powered by the host PC.
-The problem with this approach is that you must figure out which devices are power hungry yourself and put them on the higher power ports.
-This complicates device setup/positioning quite a bit.
+The problem with this approach is that you must figure out which devices are power hungry yourself and put them on the ports with higher current.
+This can complicate device setup/positioning quite a bit.
 Another drawback is that if the host PC is turned off, only the powered ports will keep charging the connected devices.
 However, the hub is amazingly compatible with pretty much anything, making it the top choice for older devices that do not support the Battery Charging hubs.

 Most powered USB 3.0 hubs we've tested have had a serious problem: the whole hub occasionally disconnects.
 This may be a problem with the specific combination of our components and OS, but we've been unable to sort it out as of yet.